 Fly Rail Operator*: Operates scenery on the fly system.
 By pulling ropes, these operators move scenery in the air above the stage.

 Light Board Operator*: Responsible for lighting once the show opens.
-During tech, the operator will enter cues into the light board.
+During tech week, the operator will enter cues into the light board.
 Once the show opens, they perform a channel check to ensure all lighting equipment is functioning properly, and operate the board during each performance.

 Sound Board Operator*: Responsible for audio once the show opens.
-During tech, the operator will enter cues into the audio board.
+During tech week, the operator will enter cues into the audio board.
 Once the show opens, they perform a channel check to ensure all audio equipment is functioning properly, and they operate the board during each performance.

 Spot Light Operator*: Operates a spot light during each tech rehearsal and performance.
 Performs a system check on their spot light before each run.
 Spot ops are expected to create their own cue sheets as directed by the lighting designer.